-The first two of these correspond to what Jesus calls “The Law and the Prophets” (Matthew 7:12) or “Moses and the Prophets” (Luke 16:29,31; 24:27).
-On one occasion (Luke 24:44), Jesus referred to all of the writings in the third category as “Psalms,” when he says “The Law of Moses, the Prophets, and the Psalms”.
+The first two correspond to what Jesus calls “The Law and the Prophets” (Matthew 7:12) or “Moses and the Prophets” (Luke 16:29 Luke 16:31; Luke 24:27).
+On one occasion (Luke 24:44), Jesus referred to all the writings in the third category as “Psalms,” when he says “The Law of Moses, the Prophets, and the Psalms”.

 The 8 books of the Prophets (Nebi’im)

 According to the 1st century Jewish historian, Josephus, the Jews recognized 22 books as the Scriptures because the books were grouped differently: